ui-jar/ui-jar/README.md

 # UI-jar
-### Test Driven Style Guide Development
+### Test Driven Style Guide Development - Angular (2.x and above)
-A drop in module to automatically create a living style guide based on the test you write for your components in Angular (4.x and above).<br/>
+A drop in module to automatically create a living style guide based on the test you write for your components.<br/>
 Bundle with your favorite build tool and you will automatically get a web app where you can view examples of each component together with associated documentation.<br/><br/>

-UI-jar is in early beta, breaking changes may occur.
+UI-jar is in beta, breaking changes may occur.

 ## Installation
 ```bash